Search Site:

 Now freshclam will check for updates five minutes past every hour.

-Note: Make sure that the name of the socket file clamd.sock matches the one used by clamd above!
+Note: Make sure that the name of the socket file clamd.socket matches the one used by clamd above!

 Testing the AntiVirus

-Start our AntiVirus service and restart our setup to check if everything works fine.
+Let's restart our setup to check that everything works fine.

 # service postfix stop